-For years we've been dreaming of taking our travel club here and have finally been able to create the best adventure we could imagine!
-Beginning in extraordinary Nepal, this land locked wonder is most famous for being the primary home of the tallest mountain range in the world, the Himalayas!
-But the country is so much more than the staggering beauty of earth's highest reaching limbs.
-A densely packed culture has been formed here over the millennia with powerful kingdoms, dedicated spiritual seekers & institutions, amazing food, and real life epics that no one could believe if they weren't actually true!
-Many don't even realize, but Nepal is also home to a sub-tropical jungle home to tigers, rhinoceros, & 68 other majestic mammal species!
-We'll visit this corner of the country too because our camera's won't allow us to move on until we do!
+The journey begins in extraordinary Nepal, a landlocked wonder most famous for being the primary home of the tallest mountain range in the world: the Himalayas!
+But the country is so much more than the staggering beauty of earth's highest-reaching limbs.
+A densely packed culture has been formed here over the millennia with powerful kingdoms, dedicated spiritual seekers and institutions, amazing food, and real-life epics!
+Many don't even realize, but Nepal is also home to a sub-tropical jungle home to tigers, rhinoceros, and 68 other majestic mammal species!
+We'll visit this corner of the country because our cameras won't allow us to move on until we do!

-Just to the east, separated only by a thin state in India, is what the locals claim is the happiest country on earth, Bhutan!
-It would be a sin to come all the way to this planet's dramatic eastern lands and not hop across the border to the magic that is Bhutan.
-This Bhuddist nation lies on the Himalayas' eastern edge and is chock full of stunning mountains, towering monasteries, & foreboding fortresses.
-"Shangri-la like" valleys rest below the country's high peaks creating heaven on earth higher and lower.
-Join us to meet these joyful people and perhaps we'll learn how to enjoy life back home a little more after taking a hint or two from this incredible country.
+Just to the east, separated only by a thin state in India, is what the locals claim is the happiest country on earth, Bhutan.
+It would be a disappointment to come all the way to this planet's dramatic eastern lands and not hop across the border to see the magic that is Bhutan.
+This Buddhist nation lies on the Himalayas' eastern edge and is chock full of stunning mountains, towering monasteries, and foreboding fortresses.
+Likened to Shangri-La, valleys rest below the country's high peaks creating heaven on earth, higher and lower.
+Join us and meet these joyful people and perhaps we'll learn how to enjoy life back home a little more after taking a hint or two from this incredibly mindful country.

-E-mail us at email@example.com for the daily itinerary!
+Email us at firstname.lastname@example.org or fill out the web form above for the daily itinerary!

-* We truly maximize our time to see the incredible diversity throughout Nepal which most trips don't even know exists!
+* We truly maximize our time to see the incredible diversity throughout Nepal which most groups don't even know exists

-* Best time of year to explore AFTER the monsoon has passed but before the tourist crowds take over!
+* Great time of year to explore after the monsoon has passed and before the tourist crowds take over

 For many, stepping off a plane into Kathmandu is a pupil-dilating experience, a riot of sights, sounds and smells that can quickly lead to sensory overload.
 Whether you’re barreling through the traffic-jammed alleyways of the old town in a rickshaw, marveling at the medieval temples or dodging trekking touts in the backpacker district of Thamel, Kathmandu can be intoxicating & amazing - Lonely Planet

-Highlights of the Kathmandu Valley UNESCO World Heritage Site
+Highlights of the Kathmandu Valley UNESCO World Heritage Sites

-* Kathmandu City: Highlights include the temple of the Living Goddess & Durbar Square with it’s array of temples overlooked by the Hanuman Dhoka Palace, the ancient residence of the Nepalese Royalty.
+Kathmandu City: Highlights include the temple of the Living Goddess & Durbar Square with it’s array of temples overlooked by the Hanuman Dhoka Palace, the ancient residence of Nepalese Royalty.

-* Swayambhunath: Just outside the city proper is a hill with a mosaic of small Chaityas (shrines) and Pagodas temples.
-This is where this iconic 2000 year old Buddhist Stupa resides!
+Swayambhunath: Just outside the city proper is a hill with a mosaic of small chaityas (shrines) and pagoda-style temples.
+This is where this iconic 2,000 year old Buddhist stupa resides!
 Painted on the four-sided base of the spire are the all-seeing eyes of Lord Buddha overlooking the holy hill.
 Awesome images everywhere we look!

 Experience Nepal's #1 adventure destination with us.
 With spectacular scenery, adventure activities, accommodation, & food choices galore, lakeside Pokhara is the perfect place to recharge.
 The scene is a chilled-out version of Kathmandu's Thamel neighborhood, stretching along the shore of a tranquil lake with bobbing paddle boats.
 From the lake, and possibly even from your hotel bed, you can enjoy a clear view of the snow-capped mountains, just 15 or so miles away. - Lonely Planet

-* Davis Fall's: Witness a unique waterfall 2 Km from central Pokhara City.
+Davis Fall's: Witness a unique waterfall 2 kilometers from central Pokhara City.
 It is believed that this deadly waterfall took the life of a tourist named Davis, who fell down into the canal and was never found, hence named in his memory by the people of Pokhara.

-* Fewa (Phewa) Lake: A mile long & second largest in Nepal, Fewa offers an excellent view of the mountains and their reflections on glass like water!
-In addition to the amazing photos we'll get, enjoy a calming boat ride on her serene waters.
+* Fewa (Phewa) Lake: A mile long and the second largest in Nepal, Fewa offers an excellent view of the mountains and their reflections on glass like water!
+In addition to the amazing photos we'll get, you'll have time to hire a calming boat ride on her serene waters.

 This World Heritage–listed reserve protects more than 360 sq miles of forests, marshland, and grassland containing healthy animal populations, making it one of the best national parks for viewing wildlife in Asia.
 You'll have an excellent chance of spotting one-horned rhinos, deer, monkeys and some of the more than 500 species of birds.
 If you’re extremely lucky, you may spot a leopard, wild elephant or sloth bear – though it’s the once-in-a-lifetime chance to spot a majestic royal Bengal tiger that is the premier attraction. - Lonely Planet

-* In Search of Tigers, Rhinos, & ?Sloth Bears?: That's right, our time here will be spent on safari, exploring the gorgeous park to witness & photograph the beautiful Royal Bengal Tigers, One Horned Rhinos, AND, if we are lucky, even a sloth bear!
-Not to mention, endless other unique creatures & birds only found in this part of the world.
+In search of tigers, rhinos, and sloth bears: Time here will be spent on safari, exploring the gorgeous park to search, witness, and hopefully photograph the beautiful Royal Bengal Tigers, one-horned rhinos, and if we are lucky, a sloth bear!
+Not to mention, other unique creatures and birds only found in this part of the world.